KhartesViewer/khartes/README.md

 to a nearby location.
 Khartes provides options to do this.

-To be clear, you can apply the bulk-shift operations to any active fragment, but the most usual case is to shift the copy, so that is what will be described here.
+To be clear, you can apply the bulk-shift operations to any active fragment, but the most usual case is to shift a newly created copy, so that is what will be described here.

 At the top of the Fragments tab are four arrow buttons: